gschmutz/bigdata-spark-workshop/09-sql-on-bigdata-with-trino/README.md

 ## Prepare the data, if no longer available

-The data needed here has been uploaded in workshop 4 - [Data Reading and Writing using DataFrames](../04-spark-dataframe).
+The data needed here has been uploaded in [Workshop 4 - Data Reading and Writing using DataFrames](../04-spark-dataframe).
 You can skip this section, if you still have the data available in MinIO.

 Create the flight bucket: